KyleAnthonyFerreira/Connect-5/README.md

 **Kyle Anthony Ferreira**

-For programming connnect 5 my main contributions were writing several of the functions in Connect5.py and reworking the MediumAI in Player.py.
+For programming connnect 5 my main contributions were writing several of the functions in Connect5.py and reworking the HardAI in Player.py.
 For Connect5.py several of the helper functions and also the main function were either created entirely or edited by Shae and Brandon.
+The HardAI was nearly all my work except for using some functions in Board, like sum_in_line().
+I also wrote the documentation for README.md file.

 [Back to top](#top)